Sheepolution/once/README.md

 end
 ```

 Only on the first frame will foo be called.
-This can also be done with `self.once:foo("Hello World!")`.
 You can also call once as function and pass either the name of the method or the method directly as first argument.

 ```lua
 function object:update(dt)